yangdanny97/twitter-bot/README.md

 Other notes:
 - scraper.py is a script reused from the Proton Compliment Bot project, it is used as a helper to collect the old TheNiceBot's tweets
 - secret.py with API_KEY, API_SECRET, ACCESS_TOKEN, and ACCESS_SECRET are required for this to run, it is not provided in the repo since it's connected to our dev account

+To do:
+ - get mentions and reply to them
+ - select random user to tweet at